-That’s why it’s especially important for family caregivers to simplify as much as possible this time of year.
-Simplifying everyday things, such as meals, can make the holidays more manageable, and even allow you some time to join in the festivities!
+That’s why it’s especially important for family caregivers to simplify their routine as much as possible this time of year.
+Simplifying everyday tasks, such as preparing meals, can make the holidays more manageable so you have time to enjoy the festivities!

-Here are some ideas to help you with caregiver meal planning over the holidays:
+Here are some ideas to help you with meal planning over the holidays:

+This advice cannot be said enough!
 Set aside some time every week to plan out your holiday meals.
-This is also a good time to take inventory of your kitchen and make a grocery list.
-Some people check the weekly flyers, which can also help you decide what meals you will prepare for the week and over the holidays.
+This is also a good time to take inventory of what you have in your fridge and pantry and make a grocery list.
+You can also find inspiration by checking the weekly flyers.

-If you have time, even something like washing and chopping fruits and vegetables ahead of time can help make holiday meal time easier or leave you with ready-to-go snacks in the fridge.
+Even something like washing and chopping fruits and vegetables ahead of time can help make holiday meal time easier and leave you with ready-to-go snacks in the fridge.

 If you’re entertaining guests over the holidays, prepping your holiday meals a day or two in advance can help to cut down on the stress of getting everything ready in the hours before your guests arrive.
 Think about what you plan on serving, and then think about what can you do a day or two in advance.

 When you’re the one hosting over the holidays it can feel like it’s up to you to prepare everything from the dinner rolls to the dessert.
 Friends and family are often more than happy to pitch-in by bringing holiday dishes.
-Suggest that your holiday event is a potluck, and ask everyone to bring one part of the meal.
+Make your holiday event a potluck by asking everyone to bring one part of the meal.

-Friends and family often appreciate when you let them know you need them and you ask for help.
+Friends and family often appreciate when you let them know you need them — it’s okay to ask for help.
 Ask if they are able to put together a freezer-meal (or two) for you and the person in your care.
-In the place of a gift, a prepared holiday meal is often much more appreciated.
+In place of a gift, a prepared holiday meal is often much more appreciated.